 Be Safe When considering shrubs to plant, you will note mature size and color.
-An additional consideration is toxicity.
+An additional consideration is a toxicity.
 Foliage, bark, flowers, fruit, and even roots can be poisonous.
 Laurels, rhododendrons, and azaleas are lovely, but all parts of these plants are poisonous.
 Lantana and jasmine have toxic berries.
 With yews, ingesting the seeds and needles is dangerous.
-You may enjoy cherries, but the twigs and foliage have cyanide in them.
+You may enjoy cherries, but the twigs and foliage have cyanide.

 Over the Rainbow, Many gardens are designed with two or three colors for a coordinated, uniform look.
 The shape of the bloom also impacts the symmetry of the garden.
 Rainbow gardens let the individual species stand out.
-Picture yellow daylilies, red cardinal flowers, blue lobelia, pink phlox, and orange poppies are nodding their heads to the compliments you receive.
+Picture yellow daylilies, red cardinal flowers, blue lobelia, pink phlox, and orange poppies nodding their heads to the compliments you receive.
 The colors pop, and each flower head is different.
-Rainbow gardens are joyful, exciting, and don't take themselves too seriously.
+Rainbow gardens are joyful and exciting and don't take themselves too seriously.